-Keywords: missing data imputation, missing data completion, kernel, ridge regression, non-missing feature
+Keywords: missing data imputation, missing data completion, missing value imputation, kernel, ridge regression, non-missing feature

-In this work, we propose kernel point imputation (KPI), a bi-level optimization framework designed to address these issues.
+To address these limitations, we propose kernel point imputation (KPI), a bi-level optimization framework for iterative missing data imputation.

-Extensive experiments on real-world datasets demonstrate that KPI consistently outperforms state-of-the-art imputation methods.
+Experiments demonstrate that KPI outperforms competitive imputation methods.
 Code is available at https://github.com/FMLYD/kpi.git.

 Primary Area: Applications (e.g., vision, language, speech and audio, Creative AI)